Families leave offerings for children slain at Thai day care

 Associated Press

-UTHAI SAWAN, Thailand (AP) — Families offered flowers and dolls, popcorn and juice boxes to children massacred at a day care center in Thailand, part of a Buddhist ceremony held Sunday just paces from where the slaughter began that was meant to guide the young souls back to their bodies.
+UTHAI SAWAN, Thailand (AP) — Families offered flowers and dolls, popcorn and juice boxes to the children massacred at a day care center in Thailand, part of a Buddhist ceremony Sunday held paces from where the slaughter began that was meant to guide the young souls back to their bodies.

 “Come back home” and “come back with us,” the relatives called into the empty day care center, many with tears in their eyes.

-Ceremonies were held Sunday at three temples, where the 36 victims — mostly preschoolers — were taken ahead of funeral rites and cremation on Tuesday.
+As part of three days of mourning ceremonies, relatives gathered Sunday at Rat Samakee temple, where some of the 36 victims — mostly preschoolers — were taken ahead of funeral rites and cremation on Tuesday.

-Maneerat Tanonethong — whose 3-year-old Chaiyot Kijareon was killed at the day care center — said the rituals were helping her with her grief.

-“I am trying not think about horrible images and focus on how lovely he was. … But I don’t know what I will do with myself once this is all over,” she said.
-“I am determined that I will try let go of this, that I won’t hold any grudge against the perpetrator and understand that all of these will end in this life.”

 Later, they headed to the day care center and gathered in front of a makeshift memorial there to receive the slain children’s belongings.
 They made offerings of their kids’ favorite foods and lit incense and candles as they implored the children’s souls to return to their bodies.